fboucquez/symbol-bootstrap/docs/clean.md

 `symbol-bootstrap clean`
 ========================

-It removes the target folder (It may not work if you need root!!!)
+It removes the target folder (It may not work if you need root privileges!!!)

 * [`symbol-bootstrap clean`](#symbol-bootstrap-clean)

 ## `symbol-bootstrap clean`

-It removes the target folder (It may not work if you need root!!!)
+It removes the target folder (It may not work if you need root privileges!!!)

 ```
 USAGE